frangucc/thenodechronbook/chapter_1.md

 > This is not meant to be read.
 Skip to the first chapter ([Stealth Mode](https://frangucc.gitbooks.io/gamifyed/content/stealth_mode.html)) if you would like to read this book as if you were ready to begin.

-> The Hacker Way is actually the first volume.
+> The Hacker Way is actually the  volume.
 Biomechanics, biosensing, robotics and Big Data can possibly become the future volumes...

 Volume 1, the first book, entited "THE HACKER WAY" has 4 parts.